yan-khonski-it/orleans-migration-experience/README.md

 # Implementation details
 ## Pre plan
 I tried to upgrade Orleans into the next version [3.2.0](https://github.com/dotnet/orleans/releases/tag/v3.2.0).
+It is the next version after 3.1.7.
 However, it had breaking change, [it removed multiclustering support](https://github.com/dotnet/orleans/pull/6498).
 Some classes were removed, so our code did not compile.
 I had to revert the changes and make proper plan.

 ## Asking why